cryptrunner49/study-track/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE) - feel free to use, modify, and share!
+This project is licensed under the [GPL-3.0 License](LICENSE) - feel free to use, modify, and share!